-Some of us excel at lengthening, others at volumizing, others at separating and curling, still others at tinting your lashes to heretofore unknown depths of blackness, which is all part of the fun in choosing a mascara these days.
-And the challenge.
-(Although, let’s face it: It’s probably not nearly as challenging as sitting through the semi-permanent eyelash extensions all your friends are getting now.)
-Below, 11 different makeup artists narrow down the options for us, whether their favorite picks be waterproof, clump-proof, flakeproof, or vegan.
-And no matter which you choose, here’s a tip from makeup artist Lauren Aiello on the best technique for generally enhancing thickness and giving you an extra lift: “After applying a coat to the underside of your lashes,” she says, “look down and apply one to the top, starting from the root and combing through, flicking upward at the ends.”
-And of course, to magnify the results, always go for a second coat.
+No matter which you choose, here’s a tip from makeup artist Lauren Aiello on the best technique for enhancing your lashes’ thickness and giving them an extra lift: “After applying a coat to the underside of your lashes, look down and apply one to the top, starting from the root and combing through, flicking upward at the ends.”
+And if you want to magnify the results, always go for a second coat.

 Best overall mascara

 Effect: Volumizing, defining | Formula: Washable | Brush type: Conical nylon brush with full, soft bristles